deleteman/openreplay-vuex-example/README.md

 # VueX state tracking with OpenReplay example

-_(This project is a fork of [https://github.com/Dunebook/Vue-ecommerce](https://github.com/Dunebook/Vue-ecommerce) with added tracking code to use as an example)_
+This project uses a fake e-commerce site to show how to integrate OpenReplay's VueX plugin into your code.

 ## Project setup
 ```